asungur/LS_Frontend/js210/study_notes.md

 ### Built-in Objects vs Primitive Values

-Some built-in objects that Javascript provides are `String`, `Array`, `Object`, `Math`, `Date`. from MDN:*In JavaScript, a primitive (primitive value, primitive data type) is data that is not an object and has no methods.*
+Some built-in objects that Javascript provides are `String`, `Array`, `Object`, `Math`, `Date`.
+From MDN: *In JavaScript, a primitive (primitive value, primitive data type) is data that is not an object and has no methods.*
-Therefore, when we call a `String.prototype` method on a primitive value javascript does a temporary implicit coercion to `String` object type.
+Therefore, when we call a `String.prototype` method on a string, javascript does a temporary implicit coercion to `String` object type.
 This can be tracked by using `typeof` operator.

 ```javascript
 let primitiveString = 'Hello';